Religious conversion a serious issue, should not be given political colour: SC

-A bench of Justices M R Shah and C T Ravikumar asked Venkataramani to appear in the matter in which the petitioner sought a check on religious conversions through "intimidation, threatening, deceivingly luring through gifts and monetary benefits", and assist as amicus curiae.
+A bench of Justices M R Shah and C T Ravikumar asked him to appear in the plea, seeking measures to check on religious conversions through "intimidation, threatening, deceivingly luring through gifts and monetary benefits", and assist as amicus curiae.

-"We want your assistance also, AG.
-Religious conversions by force, allurement etc. There are ways and ways, anything by allurement, if that is happening, when what should be done?
-What are the corrective measures?" the bench said.

 Also Read | Joshimath subsidence: SC asks petitioner to mention on Tuesday for urgent listing of PIL

+Hearing a PIL by advocate Ashwini Kumar Upadhyay, the bench told the AG, "We want your assistance.
+Religious conversions by force, allurement, etc. There are ways and ways, anything by allurement, if that is happening, then what should be done?
+What are the corrective measures?"

-At the outset, senior advocate P Wilson, appearing for Tamil Nadu, called the petition a "politically motivated" PIL, insisting there was no question of such conversions in the state.
+Senior advocate P Wilson, appearing for Tamil Nadu, termed the plea by Upadhyay as a "politically motivated" PIL.
+He said there was no question of such conversions in the state.

 Also Read | Supreme Court rejects plea against formation of committees for examining UCC related issues